Tumult97/Obsidian-Files/Account Lock or revocation.md

 | Incident Type   | User Service Request                                |
 | Reported Source | Not too sure if it Matters can just put Phone       |

-# 2. Escalate if needed
+## 2. Escalate if needed

 If your remedy request is not moving then try escalate it to teh best of your ability to get it moving

 # 3. Office 365 license

-You may need to then contact helpdesk or create a remedy incident to re-enable and
+You may need to then contact helpdesk or create a remedy incident to re-enable and assign a office 365 license back to your account to access stuff like teams.

+# 4.